We are here to help you realise your ambitions and develop your potential as a manager and leader of the future.

 74% of our research regarded as world leading and/or internationally excellent

-The Times Higher Education World Ranking (2017/2018) - Royal Holloway is ranked 27th in the UK and 10th in the UK for international outlook.
+The Times Higher Education World Ranking (2018/2019) - Royal Holloway is ranked 20th in the UK and 50th in the World for international outlook.

 Teaching Excellence Framework (TEF) (June 2017) - Royal Holloway is awarded Silver rating.
 This rating reassures students that Royal Holloway delivers quality teaching, supportive facilities for learning, and wider development opportunities within an engaging teaching environment.